 Losses to farm infrastructure, livestock and farm livelihoods were considerable.
 The fire also caused, and continues to cause, significant emotional trauma to those affected.

-ESV is committed to providing an opportunity for public comment on its investigation into Powercor's management of its wood pole assets.
-This is an important step towards restoring community confidence in the safety of the electricity distribution network in the region.
+Accepting public feedback on our investigation is one important step towards restoring community confidence in the safety of the electricity distribution network in the region.